 5 fun games and activities to play with friends and family at home

 It has been a decade since smartphones first exploded onto the market.
-In that time these tiny devices have had a massive impact on our day to day lives – completely transforming how we communicate with one another and access information.
+In that time, these tiny devices have had a massive impact on our day to day lives – completely transforming how we communicate with one another and access information.

-While these genius pieces of hardware certainly have their uses, one area in which they’ve arguably had a negative impact is in reducing the time we spend socialising with friends and family.
+While these genius pieces of hardware certainly have their uses, one area in which they’ve arguably had a negative impact is in reducing the time we spend socializing with friends and family.
 The average person spends somewhere between 2 hours 45 minutes to 4 hours on their phone a day, which is a significant time away from interacting with the people we love.

 So perhaps it’s time to put your phone down – because trust us, there’s a lot of games and activities that are more fun than scrolling through your timeline of choice.
 Here are some innovative ways of interacting with your friends and family away from your digital devices.